 The skill is in editing out the irrelevant content and retaining that which evidences your suitability.
 Look at the following examples.
 Which seems most concise and attractive?

-Just remember a single important rule when editing; if a point does not add value to your application, or strengthen your suitability for a subject, do not include it.
+Just remember a single important rule when editing; if a point doesn’t add value to your application, or strengthen your suitability for a subject, don’t include it.

 I can use Python to code at a high levelConcise Candidate